mitre-attack/attack-website/README.md

 ### Build and serve the local site

-1. Update ATT&CK markdown from the STIX content, and generate the output html from the markdown: `python3 update-attack.py -c -b`. _Note: `update-attack.py`, has many optional command line arguments which affect the behavior of the build.
+1. Update ATT&CK markdown from the STIX content, and generate the output html from the markdown: `python3 update-attack.py -c -b`. _Note: `update-attack.py`, has many optional command line arguments which affect the behaviour of the build.
 Run `python3 update-attack.py -h` for a list of arguments and an explanation of their functionality._
 2. Serve the html to `localhost:8000`:
     1. `cd output`
     2. `python3 -m pelican.server`